 Microaggressions are everyday verbal and nonverbal slights, snubs, or insults, which can either be intentional or unintentional.
 These actions communicate negative or hostile messages that are based solely on the recipient's perceived marginalized group membership.
 In this workshop, we’ll cover what microaggressions are, how they manifest, and how we can respond to them as a recipient, as someone who has committed a microaggression, and as a witness to one.

-Geared toward recruiters and hiring managers, this workshop examines each step in a typical hiring process through the lens of inclusivity.
-The workshop will open with a foundational overview of diversity, equity, inclusion, and unconscious bias.
-We break down the entire life cycle of the hiring process through an inclusive and equitable lens.
-From creating the initial job description to making an offer, participants will explore how bias manifests at each stage, and provide tangible strategies to mitigate them.
+Geared toward recruiters and hiring managers, this workshop series examines each step in a typical hiring process through the lens of inclusivity.
+The workshop will open with a review of the foundational concepts of diversity, equity, inclusion, and unconscious bias.
+We break down the entire life cycle of your specific hiring process through an inclusive and equitable lens.
+From creating the initial job description to making an offer, participants will explore how bias manifests at each stage, and provide tangible strategies to mitigate it.
 We will practice with hands-on activities, and wrap up by having each participant develop their own action plan so that they feel empowered to take steps toward change after the workshop.

 Each workshop is specifically tailored to your individual goals.
 However, if you don’t see a workshop topic listed here, we routinely create customized workshops on a variety of DEI-related topics and themes.
 We are happy to have a conversation with you to learn more about your needs.